 You can use any way you’d like to keep track of all this information.
 You can go the traditional route and make a spreadsheet on Excel or Word, or you can try out a job tracking app like JibberJobber.
 No matter how you choose to organize your information, just make sure that it’s easy to use and you keep it up to date.

-Combining these six tips together will do more than just take stress out of your job search.
+Combining these six tips together will create plan for your job search, and help take stress out of your hunt.
 It’s also likely to reduce the amount of time you spend looking for a job!